Fraser High School students mass walkout over principal's controversial truancy speech

 More than 100 Fraser High School Students have stormed out of class in protest of their principal's comments about truancy at school.

+Graffiti reading "f*** you Mrs Crawford" had also sprung up since the speech by principal Virginia Crawford last week.

-Students can be seen coming out of the school and gathering near the gate.
+Students can be seen coming out of the Hamilton school and gathering near the gate.
+A couple of outraged parents also joined the students.

-Last Thursday the Hamilton school's principal Virginia Crawford gave a speech saying students who wagged were "highly likely to go to prison, either commit domestic violence or be a victim of domestic violence, be illiterate, be a rape victim, be a suicide victim, be unemployed for the majority of their life, have a major health problem, die at an early age, have an addiction, gambling, drugs or smoking".
+Last Thursday Crawford gave a speech saying students who wagged were "highly likely to go to prison, either commit domestic violence or be a victim of domestic violence, be illiterate, be a rape victim, be a suicide victim, be unemployed for the majority of their life, have a major health problem, die at an early age, have an addiction, gambling, drugs or smoking".

 The speech was secretly recorded by a student and uploaded to YouTube where it quickly went viral.